kristopherjohnson/MenubarCountdown/README.md

 Menubar Countdown
 -----------------

-_Menubar Countdown_ is a simple countdown timer that displays itself on the macOS menu bar.
-It's great for use as a [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique), to remind yourself to get back to work after a break, or whenever you want to quickly set a time limit on some activity.
+_Menubar Countdown_ is a simple countdown timer displayed in the macOS menu bar.
+It can be used as a [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique), to remind yourself to get back to work after a break, or whenever you want to quickly set a time limit on some activity.